-Along with being Spunky Old Broads Month, February has the distinction of being National Senior Independence Month.
+Along with being Spunky Old Broads Month, the month of February has the distinction of being National Senior Independence Month.
 We definitely should be celebrating the fortitude and resilience that many seniors have!

-Many seniors want to age in place and “do for themselves” as long as possible.
-In order to do this, however, you must make both your living environment safer and your body as healthy and strong as you can.
+Many seniors want to maintain an independent lifestyle and “do for themselves” in their own homes for as long as possible.
+In order to do this, however, you must remove safety issues / unsafe conditions from your living environment and maintain your overall health for as long as you can.

 Aging In Place – Home Safety For Elderly Folks

 Let’s start in the home/living environment.
-The following are steps that should be taken to make a home as senior friendly as possible.
+The following are simple things that can be done to make a home as senior friendly as possible.

 Declutter All Of Your Living Areas

 I know that it’s not an easy task to declutter your living space.
 It’s especially difficult for older adults.
-But I can’t stress to you enough the importance of decluttering.
+But I can’t stress to you what a high priority decluttering is.

 Decluttering tips include: